sharmaji997/stocks/README.md

 - **pandas / numpy** — data handling & feature engineering
 - **Streamlit** — web UI
 - **Plotly** — interactive candlestick/indicator charts

-## 📄 License

-MIT — feel free to use this for your coursework.